Bookmie-Devs/CssSystemBackend/README.md

 ## Accounts and Permissions Management

-Every CSS Executive or appointee is provided with an Administrator account by the elected President.
+Every CSS Executive or appointee is provided with an Administrator account by the elected President or Proxy Administrator.
 During account creation, permissions are set according to the user's role.
 The account details, such as email, phone number, and a custom password, are provided, and the user can change their password later.

-### **Account Activation:**
+### **Account Activation For Executives:**

-- Once the account is created, an email is sent with login credentials, allowing the user to log in, change their password, and start working right away.
+- Executives without account on the system are required to signup as regular students on the fronted and later request to have excutive access to the admin system.
+By then their is already in the system and all the Presidents administor has to do is make them staff and assign the required permissions to them, allowing them to log into the admin and start working right away.

 ### **Account Misuse:**